SCIEDEV/PastPaperMaster/README.md

 ## Installing

-You may download Past Paper Finder from [GitHub releases](https://github.com/SCIEDEV/PastPaperMaster/releases), or you can build from source as well ;)
+You may download Past Paper Master from [GitHub releases](https://github.com/SCIEDEV/PastPaperMaster/releases), or you can build from source as well ;)

 ## Screenshots